V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkani : tall person / intelligent person, smart person, clever person, businessman

-– nkani : beauty, prettiness, honesty, charm, character of what is pleasant or delightful
+– nkani : beauty, prettiness, honesty, charm, characteristic of that which is pleasant or delightful

 – nkania : rough stone used to scrape the skin